jacob-barna/TripleJR/Code analysis for Software Security Engineering.md

 ### Manual Code Review
 #### SSL use/misuse cases

+Code Review related to Claim C4: the browser uses an encryption scheme suitably resistant to cryptographic attacks

+Misuse Case: Side channel attack

+Misuse Case: PRNG attack

+Misuse Case: Man in the middle

+Code review Threat Model:
+CR List
+SSL Process / Server boundary

 ### Automated Code Scanning
 #### [Codacy](https://www.codacy.com/)

 The first tool we used to analyze the Brave tool was Codacy.
 The tool was able to find 1086 total issues.
-The brakedown of these issues includes the following:
+The breakdown of these issues includes the following:

 - Security = 27
 - Error Prone = 16